If you were out with your friends and saw this situation, would you know what to do?

 - Look for the best exit strategies (how to get out of the situation) for everyone involved.

 - Choose the most effective way of helping for the situation.
-See the individual topic links for sample situations.
+See the specific topic links for sample situations.

 - Be clear and direct with any requests.